toidiu/toidiu.github.io/content/notes/quic.md

 - large enough to initiate a new connection for any supported version... must drop smaller packets what defines a large/small packet

+6.2
+- A client MUST discard a Version Negotiation packet that lists the QUIC version selected by the client. does this indicate a condition that should not occur (server should simply have accepted it) and therefore an error state?

+7.2
+- Initial packet is sent by a client... client populates the Destination Connection ID field with an unpredictable value why do we need an unpredictable value here? if the packet protection keys are derived from this.. does this need to be cryptographicly secure?

+7.3
+- Initial vs Retry
+why would a server send a Retry packet?

+7.4.1
+- server MAY store and recover the previously sent values (cannot lower the values specified previously). does that mean we need to store all connection values/states.. or store 1 set by the timestamp? what happens if the client and server disagree on the value?

+7.5
+- Implementations MUST support buffering at least 4096 bytes of data received in out-of-order CRYPTO frames any insight into why was 4096 chosen as a value? why not half or double that value?

+7.5
+- Once the handshake completes, if an endpoint is unable to buffer all data in a CRYPTO frame, it MAY discard that CRYPTO frame and all CRYPTO frames received in the future so the handshake does not include a crypto handshake? how can we proceed with the connection if the crypto handshake has not completed.. are we in insecure land?

+8.1.2
+- A server can also use a Retry packet to defer the state and processing costs of connection establishment how does Retry packet defer the cost? wont we need to do this eentually and since we dont establish a connection this just seems to waste a packet.

 ### General questions
 - what is a reset_stream frame? and when should one use it?
 - how did we decide to set MAX_ACTIVE_CONNECTION_ID_LIMIT to 3?
   - what exactly is the state that needs to be maintained and what is the "probe more paths". can this simply not be done via more concurrent streams
+- section 6.2.1 did not get highlighted.. bug?
+- whats the strategy for preventing connection id exhaustion? given 64bit length, 1 conn/sec => years = 583,386,176,284
+- do we impl 0-RTT? will we offer it in the future?
+- what exactly is the difference between frame and packet? is a packet a UDP datagram? do they provide overlapping functionality and if so when do you use one over the other (for example NEW_TOKEN vs Retry packet in 8.1.1)?